BerkeleyLearnVerify/Scenic/docs/reference/data.rst

 Unlike the more `PolygonalRegion`, the simple geometric shapes are allowed to depend on random values: for example, the :term:`visible region` of an `Object` is a `SectorRegion` based at the object's :prop:`position`, which might not be fixed.

-Since 2D regions cannot contain an `Object` (which must be 3D), they define a :term:`footprint` for convenient.
-Footprints are always a `PolygonalFootprintRegion`, which represents a 2D poylgon extruded infinitely in the positive and negative vertical direction.
+Since 2D regions cannot contain an `Object` (which must be 3D), they define a :term:`footprint` for convenience.
+Footprints are always a `PolygonalFootprintRegion`, which represents a 2D polygon extruded infinitely in the positive and negative vertical direction.
 When checking containment of an `Object` in a 2D region, Scenic will atuomatically use the footprint.

 .. autoclass:: scenic.core.regions.PolygonalRegion
     :noindex: